Cornell Johnson Graduate School of Management: Sample Coursework in Private Equity & Venture Capital concentration

+The Cornell Johnson Fintech and Culture/Media Tech are immersion programs based at the Cornell Tech Campus in New York City.
+Open to Two-Year MBA and Johnson Cornell Tech MBA students, they feature experiential projects, guest lectures from industry leaders, and consulting work with VC firms and startups.
+The intensives are highly geared toward students looking to pursue management, entrepreneurial, or strategic roles within tech, entertainment, media, and digital consumer sectors.

 International Course Experience and Global Study

 For residential MBA students, the school also offers semester-long study abroad programs with HEC Paris, IESE, the London School of Economics, the National University of Singapore Business School, Melbourne Business School, Tsinghua University, SDA Bocconi School of Management, China Europe International Business School (CEIBS), and many others.
 Students may also propose a semester-long exchange program with any of the remaining 57 member schools in the Partnership in International Management (PIM).

 For international course experiences, Johnson offers multiple international credit satisfying study‑trip courses each year during Winter Break (December – January) and Spring Break (March).
 Most recent excursions have included Dubai, South Africa, Columbia, Brazil and Italy.
 The International Treks enable Cornell business students the opportunity to engage and assist businesses in developing economies, visit startups and established companies with an international footprint, and form closer bonds with their classmates.
 International treks are open to all Cornell University MBA candidates.